shustermandmitry/spicetime-architecture/docs/onboarding docs/configuration/ProjectConfigurationOverview.md

 ```

 **How It’s Used**:
-- Referenced by the `setupFiles` property in `base.ts`, ensuring it runs before any test file:
+- Referenced by the `setupFiles` property in `vite.config.ts`, ensuring it runs before any test file:
   ```typescript
   setupFiles: './vitest.setup.js'
   ```